cartalyst/stripe/readme.md

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](license.txt).
 Code well, rock on.

+The package was inspired by the Laravel Cashier by Taylor Otwell.

 ## Package Story

 Package history and capabilities.